 Dear Collaborators,

-C-class flares are expected in the following 24-hour period, with a
+Additional C-class activities are expected with a slight chance

 See http://www.SolarMonitor.org for images and